-6.1 You must avoid any actual or perceived conflicts of interest.

-- 6.2 This means that you should not allow yourself to be placed in a position where (directly or indirectly) you can personally gain from, or be influenced by, a personal or business relationship or interest in the course of performing your duties for ISG.
+- 6.1 You must avoid any actual or perceived conflicts of interest. - This means that you should not allow yourself to be placed in a position where (directly or indirectly) you can personally gain from, or be influenced by, a personal or business relationship or interest in the course of performing your duties for ISG.
 Even if there is no actual conflict, you should be careful to ensure that even the potential perception of such a conflict is avoided.
 The safest way to resolve any issues is to disclose the matter to the relevant Managing Director or the Company Secretary.
 They can then determine what, if anything, should be done.
-Therefore, you are required to do this whenever you have any concerns that there could be real or perceived conflict of interest involving yourself or anyone else. - 6.3 In addition, in order to avoid actual or perceived conflicts of interests, you must: - 6.3.1 When negotiating or authorising a contract with a third party, immediately declare any shareholding or other interest (including any indirect interest, e.g. an interest held by a family member) in that third party company or its holding company, subsidiaries or associated companies.
-(This requirement does not apply to personal shareholdings in publicly listed companies.) - 6.3.2 Not authorise the payment of ISG funds to any outside organisation or charity of which you (or any family member) are a trustee, board member, beneficiary, director or other officer. - 6.3.3 Not take part in any business decisions, particularly appointments and the placing of contracts, where they could be influenced by any personal relationship (whether familial or otherwise), or by membership of any social, religious or political association to which entry is restricted by payment, election or oath of loyalty or secrecy. - 6.4 As noted above, if at any time you become aware of any potential or actual conflict of interest, you must notify your managing Director or Company Secretary immediately in writing, so that the matter can be considered further and any issues resolved.
+Therefore, you are required to do this whenever you have any concerns that there could be real or perceived conflict of interest involving yourself or anyone else. - 6.3 Whilst in the employment of ISG, you may not, unless otherwise agreed in writing with the relevant Chief Operating Officer of ISG (or Enabling Department Head), in consultation with HRSS, undertake any other business or profession, or be or become an employee, director, or agent of any other company, firm or person, or assist or have any financial interest in any other business or profession. - 6.4 In addition, in order to avoid actual or perceived conflicts of interests, you must: - 6.4.1 When negotiating or authorising a contract with a third party, immediately declare any shareholding or other interest (including any indirect interest, e.g. an interest held by a family member) in that third party company or its holding company, subsidiaries or associated companies.
+(This requirement does not apply to personal shareholdings in publicly listed companies.) - 6.4.2 Not authorise the payment of ISG funds to any outside organisation or charity of which you (or any family member) are a trustee, board member, beneficiary, director or other officer. - 6.4.3 Not take part in any business decisions, particularly appointments and the placing of contracts, where they could be influenced by any personal relationship (whether familial or otherwise), or by membership of any social, religious or political association to which entry is restricted by payment, election or oath of loyalty or secrecy. - As noted above, if at any time you become aware of any potential or actual conflict of interest, you must notify your managing Director or Company Secretary immediately in writing, so that the matter can be considered further and any issues resolved.